Project 1: Security Incident Tracking (COMP 5407F - September 2010)

 Use your own explanations:

-Most of this information will be available from online reports.
+Most of this information will be available online.

 After locating and gaining an understanding of the appropriate information,

-explain things in your own words with sufficient detail to
+explain things in your own words in sufficient detail to

 Clarify technical jargon, operating system details, etc., sufficiently

-to allow understanding by a computer science undergraduate.
+to allow understanding by a computer science undergrad.

 Make explanations as self-contained as possible within the stated